| Aha! | #1 Productboard | #2 ProductLift | |

 Read more: 12 Productboard Alternatives

-What it does: ProductLift is the most flexible feedback platform—you design the workflow, not them.
+What it does: ProductLift is the most flexible feedback platform.
+You design the workflow, not them.
 Unlimited columns, custom statuses, and tab configurations.
 Feedback boards, roadmap, changelog, and knowledge base replace 4 separate tools.
-Full white-label, 22 languages, flat $14/mo pricing.
+Full white-label, 22 languages, plans from $19/mo.
 EU-based, GDPR compliant.

 Best for: Workflow Flexibility